This post may contain affiliate links. Read our disclosure policy.

 3. Prep the pan: Place the garlic halves and onion in the bottom of a heavy bottom, oven-safe skillet, or a roasting pan.

-4. Garlic herb butter: mix the butter, garlic, and fresh chopped herbs in a small bowl.
+4. Garlic herb butter: Mix the butter, garlic, and fresh chopped herbs in a small bowl.

 5. Cover the roast: Slather the bottom (bone side) of the rib roast with a bit of butter then place roast fat side up on top of the garlic and onion.
 Slather the remaining butter mixture all over the top and sides of the rib roast.

-6. Roast: roast for 20 minutes at 450°F to give it a quick sear and create a golden crust.
+6. Roast: Roast for 20 minutes at 450°F to give it a quick sear and create a golden crust.
 Reduce the temperature to 250°F and continue to roast for 2 to 2 1/2 hours, or until it reaches 125-130°F for medium-rare.
 Rest for at least 20 minutes before carving.

-Pro tip: do the math in advance to figure out when you want to eat and when you need to remove the rib roast from the fridge before cooking.
+Pro tip: Do the math in advance to figure out when you want to eat and when you need to remove the rib roast from the fridge before cooking.
 Account for sitting at room temp, searing at high heat, slow roasting, and resting.
 Here’s how we did the math:

 • Sit at room temp: 2 hours